 2. Train Your Workforce

-Mistakes happen, it’s inevitable and cannot be avoided no matter how hard you try.
+Mistakes happen, it’s inevitable and cannot be avoided.
 However, mitigating the probability of human error is an absolute necessity and the cornerstone of any thorough cybersecurity plan.

 It’s one of the reasons we at Impact Networking provide security awareness training as a core part of our cybersecurity protection to ensure that workers are more aware and more informed about how should be handling important data sets.

-You might think that the biggest cyber threat to your business is hackers, it is in fact the very people you employ.
 47% of data breaches are caused by employee negligence like accidental loss of a device or misplacing a document online.
-With cyberattacks costing businesses an average of $5 million, this is an area in which all SMBs should look to improve their processes.
+With cyberattacks costing businesses an average of $5 million, this is an area in which all SMBs should look to improve

-Improving awareness of cybersecurity will mean addressing common bad habits regarding tech use, ensuring that remote work is conducted safely, and improving the culture of the workplace to embrace correct ‘digital hygiene’.
-Of organizations that implemented cyber training methods, 79% of them avoided a breach; compared to 69% of those that didn’t.
+Improving awareness of cybersecurity will mean addressing common bad habits regarding tech use, ensuring that remote work is conducted safely and improving the culture of the workplace to embrace “digital hygiene.”

 3. Manage Your IoT Devices

-This is primarily because of distinct lack of security plans which comprehensively cover all devices in a network.
-With 9 out of 10 employees bringing their own technology into the workplace, this liability should be a major consideration to address.
+This is primarily because of a distinct lack of security plans which comprehensively cover all devices in a network.
+With 9 out of 10 employees bringing their own technology into the workplace, this liability is a major consideration to address.

 For this reason, ensuring that your business’ security is enforced at the network-level is fundamental.
 The huge amount of IoT devices that exist in a work environment make it impossible to implement security at the device level.